-Depending on where you are going, you may want to buy the local currency before leaving your home country.
+Depending on where you’re going, you may want to buy the local currency before leaving your home country.

-The simple fact is, not all airports will have a place where you can exchange money.
+Not all airports have a place where you can exchange money.
 Although credit cards are taken almost everywhere, they won’t help you if you need to pay for a taxi ride or buy something where credit cards are not accepted.
 Also, your credit card might not work in those other countries.
 So be prepared.

 9- Don’t Forget To Bring A Copy of VITAL DOCUMENTS: Passport, Health Insurance, Credit Cards.

 Carrying photocopies of vital documents can be a lifesaver.

-Passport: when I lost my passport in Japan, I simply went to the nearest embassy, showed them a photocopy of my passport, and they were able to re-issue a new one more quickly than if I had shown up with nothing.
+when I lost my passport in Japan, I went to the nearest embassy, showed them a photocopy of my passport, and they were able to re-issue a new one more quickly than if I had shown up with nothing.
 All the information they needed to track down my passport was right there on the photocopy.
 My name, photo, passport number.
 I was very grateful I took the time to make the copies.

-When I was in Thailand visiting my family, I went to get a sim card for my phone but forgot to bring my passport with me.
-Luckily, I had a photocopy of my passport, which was acceptable to the sales rep, and I was able to buy the SIM on the spot rather than going back to my hotel to get my actual passport.
+When I was in Thailand visiting my family, I got a sim card for my phone but forgot to bring my passport.
+Luckily, I had a digital photocopy of my passport on my phone, which was acceptable to the sales rep, and I was able to buy the SIM on the spot rather than going back to my hotel to get my actual passport.

 If you lose your credit card, who do you call?
 Do you know the phone numbers by heart, your credit card number?
 With a photocopy, you have all the relevant info right at your fingertips.

 Make sure you keep your photocopies secured or hidden someplace.
-I carry a printout, but I also put them on a small flash drive.
-I also keep them stored in the cloud in my google docs account at all times.
+You can carry a printout, or put them on a flash drive or store them in the cloud on your google docs.

 10- Don’t Bring Ice Picks or Scissors On The Plane